-Spoilers For ‘The Young And The Restless’: Sharon Feels Controlled By Rey
+Spoilers For 'The Young And The Restless': Sharon Feels Controlled By Rey

 "I don't think Rey is wrong, but where it got weird and fuzzy is when Sharon had cancer.
 He made sure she didn't get off the sofa and was always resting.
 Even though he was taking care of her, it was on his terms.
 It puts the kind of pressure on Sharon that she's never dealt with well.
 That's why she's drawn to someone like Adam, who doesn't try to control her," the actress explained.

 It seems like Sharon feels stifled in her new relationship, which is problematic.
-There’s also the fact that her teenage daughter, Faith (Alyvia Alyn Lind), is furious at Adam after learning that he stole her at birth and passed her off as Ashley’s (Eileen Davidson) child with Victor (Eric Braeden).
-The details have cost the teen no small amount of bullying, and Sharon has tried to do what’s best for her daughter despite what her heart truly wants.
+There's also the fact that her teenage daughter, Faith (Alyvia Alyn Lind), is furious at Adam after learning that he stole her at birth and passed her off as Ashley's (Eileen Davidson) child with Victor (Eric Braeden).
+The revelation caused the teen to get bullied, and Sharon has tried to do what's best for her daughter despite what her heart truly wants.
 Expect the drama to increase exponentially when somebody texts Faith a picture of Sharon and Adam kissing.